yesgar/Reducing-Telco-Customer-Churn-Through-Statistical-Testing-and-Machine-Learning-Model-Techniques/README.md

 This report provides an examination of the Telco Customer Churn dataset through both statistical testing and machine learning model techniques to better predict whether customers would churn or not and construct a solution to reduce churn.

-Yesenia Garcia
+Yesenia Garcia:
-Marisol Guel
+Marisol Guel:
-Anoosha Valliani
+Anoosha Valliani:
-Minji Kim
+Minji Kim:

 **Introduction**
 Background